getify/You-Dont-Know-JS/scope-closures/ch1.md

 To state it as simply as possible, the most important observation we can make about processing of JS programs is that it occurs in (at least) two phases: parsing/compilation first, then execution.

 The breakdown of a parsing/compilation phase separate from the subsequent execution phase is observable fact, not theory or opinion.
-While the JS specification does not require "compilation" explicitly, it requires behavior which is essentially only practical in a compile-then-execute cadence.
+While the JS specification does not require "compilation" explicitly, it requires behavior that is essentially only practical in a compile-then-execute cadence.

 There are three program characteristics you can observe to prove this to yourself: syntax errors, early errors, and hoisting (covered in Chapter 5).

-#### Syntax Errors From The Start
+#### Syntax Errors from the Start

 Consider this program: